theOGognf/rl8/README.rst

     algo.collect()
     algo.step()

-Use the high-level trainer interface to specify training on a GPU.
+Specify training on a GPU using the high-level trainer interface.

 .. code:: python